★★★★★ 5.0 (60 Reviews)

 Home Resale Value

-A well-executed tub-to-shower conversion in the master bath typically recoups 70–80% of its cost at resale — especially in markets like Gilbert and Mesa where buyers expect a quality master shower.
+A well-executed master bath conversion typically recoups 70–80% of its cost at resale — especially in markets like Gilbert and Mesa where buyers expect a quality master shower.

-Custom walk-in shower replacing tub - TJC Remodeling East Valley
+Modern walk-in shower with black accents - TJC Remodeling East Valley

 Full-Scope Project